drrob1/src/README.md

 14. ds -- truncated directory sort intended for narrow terminal windows or columns
 15. dvfirst -- directory sort program based on dsrt, but using viper for its options
 16. dv -- directory sort program based on fdsrt, using viper for its options.
-15. rex -- uses regular expressions to match the file names.
+15. rex -- uses regular expressions to match the file Names.
 16. rexv -- same as rex, but uses viper for options and initializations.
 16. ofx2csv -- takes open financial exchange datafile and writes in csv format.
 17. fromfx, fromfx2, queuefx -- takes qfx, ofx or qbo bank file and writes xls, csv, xlsx and directly to sqlite3 .db formats.